roshanlodha/NRMA/README.md

 ### Deployment and Student Satisfaction
 * real world this year (number of swaps, satisfaction, etc.)
 * compare number of post-assignment swaps from previous years vs this year
+* add "what would you like to see in the algo" to satisfaction survey

 ## Discussion